proteus1991/my_personal_website/content/authors/admin/_index.md

 - Researchers
 ---

-<p style="text-align: justify">I’m a Ph.D. student at McMaster University supervised by <a href="https://scholar.google.ca/citations?hl=en&user=XI79Mw0AAAAJ">Dr. Jun Chen</a>.
-My research directions are aimed at computer vision, machine learning and deep learning, especially in the areas of restoration, retrieval, classification and recognition.
-As a computer vision researcher, I’m always energetic and enthusiastic to implement the cutting-edge techniques.</p>
+<p style="text-align: justify">I’m a Ph.D. candidate at McMaster University supervised by <a href="https://scholar.google.ca/citations?hl=en&user=XI79Mw0AAAAJ">Dr. Jun Chen</a>.
+My research directions are aimed at computer vision, machine learning and deep learning, especially in areas of image and video restoration, retrieval, classification and recognition.</p>